This Move Will Turn Your Pull-up Dreams Into a Reality

-“Jumping pull-ups are excellent conditioning practice for all levels,” says Maillard Howell, owner of CrossFit Prospect Heights in Brooklyn.
-“Coaches generally use them as a pull-up regression, so like a pre-pre-pre-cursor to pull-ups.”
-All you need to get started is a box or stacked weights plates, a pull-up bar (duh), and—of course—an attitude that says “I believe in myself!”
+"Jumping pull-ups are excellent conditioning practice for all levels," says Maillard Howell, owner of Dean CrossFit and founder of The Beta Way.
+"Coaches generally use them as a pull-up regression, so like a pre-pre-pre-cursor to pull-ups."
+All you need to get started is a box or stacked weights plates, a pull-up bar (duh), and—of course—an attitude that says "I believe in myself!"

 Ready to master the jumping pull-up?

 Before you commence jumping, stand on the box and make sure your head is only 6 inches below the bar.
 (Grab a different box, if necessary.)
 Your body should look like a column from hands to hips, and your feet will be slightly forward on the box.
 To test if you're in the right spot, pick your feet up and make sure you don't swing back and forth like a pendulum.

 Step 1: Once you're in position, shrug your shoulders as you jump and pull your chin over the bar.
 Look straight ahead, not up at the ceiling.

 Step 2: Release back down and land in your original position.

 Step 3: Repeat 10-15 times, mixing the pull-ups with workouts like push-ups or kettlebell swings for a full, totally winding workout.

 Wow, so that was hard.
 Now try Turkish get-ups and Spiderman push-ups.